eSolia/ping-runner/README.md

 # ping-runner
+Runs on Deno Deploy using its KV store.
 Pings indexnow, ping-o-matic and webSub for new items in rss feeds from listed sites.

 ## Setup and Deployment Instructions